 - Eating / drinking / smoking / chewing in public is illegal between the sound of the morning prayer (approx. 4-5am), and the sound of the evening prayer (approx. 6:30-7:15pm)

-- If you are invited to an Iftar you should try to attend.
+- If you are invited to an Iftar you, please try to attend.
 This is the name of the meal that breaks the fast each evening and is considered a family event in most cases.
-To refuse might be considered impolite.

 - You may also be invited to a Suhoor; this is a meal that usually starts at 2am.
 It is polite to respond to the invitation, even if you are unable to attend.